✒️Intellectual Traditions

 - Indigenous perspectives.

-But perhaps it would first be wise to examine the factors or the environment that facilitated the rise of these intellectual traditions.
+First, examine the factors or the environment that facilitated the rise of these intellectual traditions.

 The Environment